-3.3.2 Heads of Service Divisions
+3.3.2 PVCs

-Heads of Service Divisions have responsibility for consulting with the Head of the Unit over the coordination of the Review Process - Document B. They play a central role in facilitating and documenting progress made towards the implementation of recommendations made by the Panel.
+PVCs have responsibility for consulting with the HOD over the coordination of the Review Process - Document B. They play a central role in facilitating and documenting progress made towards the implementation of recommendations made by the Panel.

-Depending on the Divisional structure, the Division Head may delegate responsibility for many of these tasks to a Director of Manager as appropriate.
+Depending on the Divisional structure, the Division Head may delegate responsibility for many of these tasks to a Dean, HOD or Divisional Administrator as appropriate.